Why Marquis can go on Pompey scoring streak after suffering similar dry patches at Doncaster

 ‘He had a tougher season back in League One in 2017-18.
 Doncaster weren’t as flowing as they had been previously but it all came good last season.

-‘With Coppinger, you have an incredibly intelligent player and just knew what Marquis needed.
+‘With Coppinger, you have an incredibly intelligent player and he just knew what Marquis needed.

 ‘The understanding just clicked very quickly.
 Coppinger knew where he'd be and they really developed together.